jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

   (c) determine the application, including whether any conditions must be fulfilled before any interest in the reclaimed land is vested and the nature of any such conditions; and
   (d) notify the customary marine title group of the determination.
 (4) Before the Minister makes a determination under subsection (3)﻿(c), the Minister must give the customary marine title group a reasonable opportunity to comment on the proposed determination.
-(5) If satisfied that a certificate under section 245(5)﻿(b) of the Resource Management Act 1991 has been issued in respect of the reclaimed land and that any conditions determined under subsection (3)﻿(c) have been fulfilled, the Minister may, by notice in the Gazette, vest in the customary marine title group an interest in the reclaimed land.
+(5) If satisfied that a certificate under section 605(2) of the Natural and Built Environment Act 2023 has been issued in respect of the reclaimed land and that any conditions determined under subsection (3)﻿(c) have been fulfilled, the Minister may, by notice in the Gazette, vest in the customary marine title group an interest in the reclaimed land.
 (6) Every Gazette notice published under subsection (5) must— (a) state the name of the customary marine title group, and describe the position and extent of the reclaimed land; and (b) describe the interest vested; and